 Special needs individuals often deal with a lack of confidence.
 The concept of therapeutic riding is based on the idea that if you can put the person in a situation where they are doing something that other people can do, and something many others cannot do, the level of self confidence will dramatically improve.
 When on horseback, one feels "ten feet tall" and the students' spirtits soar.
 For some it may be the first time they can be mobile and independent of other people and mechanical aids.
 In addition to the obvious emotional benefits of the program, horseback riding also offers an excellent means for physical therapy.

 Dear members of the Exceptional Riders Program family.

-We are reaching out to you in these uncertain times to let you know we're still here.
-We don't know when next we'll meet but we continue to make plans for that time.
+We are reaching out to you again in these uncertain times to let you know we're still here.
+We don't know when next we'll meet but we continue to make plans for that time in 2021.